moefangsubs/bat-merging-jpg/README.md

    - Place the `MERGEnew.bat` file in the same folder where your images are located.

 3. **Step 3: Run the Script**
-   - Double-click the `MERGEnew.bat` file.
+   - Double-click the `mergefile.bat` file.
    - The script will merge every 50 images and create two files: `x1.jpg` (containing images 001-050) and `x2.jpg` (containing images 051-100).

 4. **Step 4: Check the Output**